Debias your Large Multi-Modal Model at Test-Time via Non-Contrastive Visual Attribute Steering: Introduction

 \subsubsection{Contributions}

-Our contributions are three-fold: \begin{itemize} \item We propose an efficient training-free algorithm to find effective steering directions for LMMs that performs a single optimization step on the input visual representation. \item We show that our proposed approach can effectively debias two popular LMM model families LLaVA and Llama3.
+Our contributions are three-fold: \begin{itemize} \item We propose an two training-free algorithms to find effective steering directions for LMMs. \textbf{PAR} (\textbf{P}rotected \textbf{A}ttribute \textbf{R}emoval), that uses a dataset of biased inputs, and a novel method \textbf{PARzero} designed for low-resource settings.
+PARzero uses no extra data, and steers by performing a single optimization step on the input visual representation. \item We show that our proposed approaches can effectively debias two popular LMM model families LLaVA and Llama3.
 We reduce their propensity to generate text related to protected attributes on the SocialCounterfactuals, COCO, and FACET datasets.
-We find that our results hold across perceived race, physical appearance, age, and gender attributes. \item We analyze the steered and unsteered generations across all datasets and find that steering does not degrade accuracy or language modeling capabilities, finding instead, steering produces equitable group-level sentiment. \end{itemize}
+We find that our results hold across perceived race, physical appearance, age, and gender attributes. \item We analyze the steered and unsteered generations across all datasets and find that steering produces equitable group-level sentiment without degrading accuracy or language modeling capabilities. \end{itemize}